 Chocolate Chip Banana Bread

-I won’t go into the process of making banana bread since it’s fairly straight forward and I cover it all in my recipe for Classic Banana Bread.
+I won’t go into the process of making banana bread since it’s fairly straight forward and I cover it all in my Classic Banana Bread Recipe.
 You can read it through the steps and tips HERE if you’ve never made banana bread before.

 But a few tips for this recipe:

 - I add about 1/2 cup of semi-sweet chocolate chips that I stir in last.
 You can also use milk chocolate chips or dark chocolate chips if that’s what you prefer.
 If you want your chocolate really spread out throughout your loaves of bread, use mini chocolate chips instead!

 - You can also stir in about 1/4 cup of peanut butter if you want the ultimate treat of Peanut Butter Chocolate Chip Banana Bread.

 - If your bread starts browning too quickly, just lightly cover the top with a piece of foil until it’s done cooking.

 - To freeze, let the bread cool completely and then wrap well in plastic wrap.
 If I know it will be in the freezer for longer than a couple weeks, I’ll put the wrapped loaf of bread inside of a gallon freezer bag too.